 FY2019 Mini Grant Reports Forms

 This report reflects the grant activities from July 1, 2018 – June 30, 2019.
 The ACT Missouri Mini-Grand Final Program report is due fifteen days after the conclusion of program activities, each funded program must submit to ACT Missouri a Final Program Report.
 Failure to submit this report will result in loss of funding for future programming.
-Final reports are due no later than June 30, 2019 (to the RSC) and to ACT Missouri no later than July 15, 2019.
+Final reports are due no later than June 30, 2019 (to the PRC) and to ACT Missouri no later than July 15, 2019.

 Frequently Asked Questions